 continuously in a state for at least 12 months duration and whose

 domicile is in that state.
-A person's domicile is his or her true,
+A person's domicile is their true,

 fixed, permanent home or habitation.
-It is the place where he or
+It is the place where they

-she intends to remain and to which he or she expects to return.
-A
+intend to remain and to which they expect to return.
+A person can

-person can have more than one residence, but only one domicile.
+have more than one residence, but only one domicile.
+Domicile has

-Domicile has two components: residence and the intention to remain.
+two components: residence and the intention to remain.
+When these

 ROTC: Reserve Officers Training Corps.
 In this